armhold/infinity/README.md

 This quickly leads to some pretty big numbers.

 A kilobyte of data (1024 bytes- not at all a big file) is 8,192 bits.
-To get a ballpark idea of where that data lies in the number line we can assume it's all ones, and take the maximum value of 8,192 bits.
+To get a ballpark idea of where that data lies on the number line we can assume it's all ones, and take the maximum value of 8,192 bits.
 That's 2^8192, or **1.0907481356×10^2466**.